punctual26/deep-research-mcp/README.md

 # Open Deep Research

 An AI-powered research assistant that performs iterative, deep research on any topic by combining search engines, web scraping, and large language models.
+Available as a Model Context Protocol (MCP) tool for seamless integration with AI agents.

 The goal of this repo is to provide the simplest implementation of a deep research agent - e.g. an agent that can refine its research direction over time and deep dive into a topic.
 Goal is to keep the repo size at <500 LoC so it is easy to understand and build on top of.